tweiss47/dsalg/ds-project/huffman/solution.md

 The decoding logic in `huffman_decoding()` is a step by step traversal of the tree, one move for each bit in the encoded data.
 So the runtime would be O(n) where n is the length of the encoded data.

+During tree building a `dict` of character frequencies is created which will require space proportional to the number of distinct characters in the input.
+Each dictionary entry is then stored in a `list` which is used to store the HuffNode heap.
+Again this will be proportial to the number of unique characters.
+Additional storage in the tree is required for intermediate (non leaf) nodes.
+The tree could be compacted by eliminating the count field but this seems like a marginal improvement.
+No attempt was made to serialze the tree as described in the [Huffman Tutorial](https://www.siggraph.org/education/materials/HyperGraph/video/mpeg/mpegfaq/huffman_tutorial.html).